guidance-ai/guidance/CONTRIBUTING.md

 You can then run `ruff format /path/to/modified/file.py` to format the code.
 The path can also be an entire directory, or omitted entirely to format all files beneath the current directory.
 There are (rare) cases where manual formatting is preferable; for these [`ruff` provides pragmas for suppression](https://docs.astral.sh/ruff/formatter/#format-suppression).
-To sort imports, use `ruff check --select I /path/to/modified/file.py`.
+To sort imports, use `ruff check --select I /path/to/modified/file.py --fix`.
 These commands are run (but not enforced *yet*) in the build.